Philippines : Safety by CityPhilippines - safety as a country

-Makati is in the centre of big Metro Manila, in the Philippines.
+Makati is in the center of big Metro Manila, in the Philippines.

-The city is actually an upscale destination known for luxurious shopping malls filled with high fashion brands, restaurants, hotels and famous Philipinos.
+The city is an upscale destination known for luxurious shopping malls filled with high fashion brands, restaurants, hotels, and famous Philipinos.

-Makati is also where the Philippine Stock Exchange is located, and the financial, commercial and economic centre of the country.
+Makati is also where the Philippine Stock Exchange is located, and the financial, commercial and economic center of the country.

-The fusion of cultures and arts is definitely palpable in this gorgeous city, although you can definitely see the contrast between its first class layer of society and the poverty ridden slums of the city.
+The fusion of cultures and arts is palpable in this gorgeous city, although you can see the contrast between its first-class layer of society and the poverty-ridden slums of the city.

 Due to the high cost of living, this destination is recommended to those with a higher budget.